jmcarlson0320/asteroids/README.md

 ## Usage

-Controls (can be changed in defs.h)
+Controls (can be changed in game.c)
 ```
 Z - rotate left
 C - rotate right